Physical Therapy, DPT

 Program Mission

-Furthermore, in an effort to meet the current health care needs in under-served areas, the department is committed to supporting programs of outreach that will enhance the enrollment and training of disadvantaged students and service to disadvantaged populations.
+In alignment with Catholic, Jesuit values, the Doctor of Physical Therapy Program is committed to supporting programs of outreach that will enhance the enrollment and training of underrepresented students and service to populations in need in the Milwaukee community and beyond.

 Expected Global Student Outcomes